We have been told for years that the financial 'bubble will burst' in the Premier League, but it never has.

 Fabio Silva is only 19 still, and he has four Premier League goals to his name despite his limited opportunities.

-As or right now, though, you'd have to say he is not delivering the value you'd want for a record signing.
-However, he has time to change that.
+As of right now, though, you'd have to say he is not delivering the value you'd want for a record signing.